Raspberry Pi user manual

-- Ensure that the host computer is powered off before installing the extension board.
+- Make sure the host computer is powered off before installing the extension board.

-- Avoid using the extension board in humid or dusty environments.
+- Avoid using the extension board in a humid or dusty environment.

-- When installing the screen, be careful not to plug or unplug it while powered on and pay attention to the direction of the screen cable to avoid damage.
+- When installing the screen, pay attention to not hot-plug the screen cable and the direction of the screen cable to avoid damage.

 - When installing the fan, pay attention to the current and voltage specifications of the fan to avoid damage.

-- Please note that UART1 is already enabled by default and does not need to be configured.
+- Please note that UART1 is enabled by default and does not need to be configured in the configuration.

 - Please flash the latest image such as